Aakarshitha/SFAL_VSD/README.md

 </details>

 <details>
-  <Summary> Day 1 - Introduction to Verilog RTL Design and Synthesis</summary>
+  <Summary> Week 1 - Day 1 - Introduction to Verilog RTL Design and Synthesis</summary>

   - **Introduction to iverilog testbench**
     - RTL Design adherence to the initial architecture specifications is checked by simulation of the design using a simulator tool.
 That simulator tool we are using here is iverilog.